 This chart describes in general when Harvest of the Month items are available to purchase from local sources in Nebraska.
 Some items like leafy greens or asparagus can't be stored long term, but items like apples, cabbage, sweet potatoes and winter squash can be harvested and stored for longer periods of time.
 Local availability varies across the state and depends on many factors including:

 - Amount and type of products grown

-- Local weather events
+- · Season extension practices like greenhouses and high tunnels

-- Season extension practices like greenhouses and • high tunnels
+- · Local weather events

-- Storage capacity •
+- Storage capacity